-In predicting the number of agents at point B, the DDA method also performs parameter estimation of the bleed-out rate, shown in figure 1.b).
-After a period of initial fluctuation the rate settles to a roughly constant value, varying slowly with a mean of 0.357.
+In predicting the number of agents at point B, the dynamic data assimilation method also performs parameter estimation of the bleed-out rate, shown in figure 1.b).
+After a period of initial fluctuation, the rate settles to a roughly constant value, varying slowly with a mean of 0.357.
 Given that the true bleed-out rate is 0.356, this is very successful.

 Figure 1.a) The camera B counts for 5 days (colours explained in text).
 1.b) Parameter estimation of the bleed-out rate.
 The true bleed-out rate used to generate the synthetic data is shown in red, the analysis estimation in blue.

 Value of the research

 Successful application of the EnKF has shown how dynamic data assimilation can perform reliable parameter estimation.
 A more detailed explanation of the EnKF can also act as a how-to guide, to help the agent-based model community apply dynamic data assimilastion methods to their own research.

 The mathematics involved in applying the EnKF highlighted certain agent-based model related issues.
 For example, we needed to know the maximum number of active agents in the system’s future.
 Further work should be carried out into the issues that were identified, to determine for which agent-based models the EnKF is most appropriate.

 Dr Jonathan Ward – The University of Leeds